Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 # [=] IntegratedPipeline-Specialized-AI-Agent-library

 [~] IntegratedPipeline is a standalone Specialized AI Agent Library for Non-LLL memory Augmented Agentic Framework orchestrator, Specifically designed to provide Agentic capability for any Autonomous Agentic Framework locally and Coordinatively that runs efficiently from consumer based machine to High-end embedded systems, where the AI Can directly and continously learn, with minimal and efficient compute, built-in augmented memory, Secure Peer-To-Peer (Multi-Agent) Coordination with security layers as an option, And Explainability capability based on proof from in it's internal metrics, reducing Black-Box condition necessary for reliability.
-Containing specialized MLP using Its Own specialized geometric Weight shaping (AWE) and Specialized efficient Transformer for Scarce Data with Alpha-based computation, specifically designed for low-amount samples environment, or Messy environments.
+Containing specialized MLP using Its Own specialized geometric Weight shaping (AWE), Specialized efficient Transformer and LSTM (Long-short term memory) architecture for Scarce Data with Alpha-based computation, specifically designed for low-amount samples environment, or Messy environments.

 <img width="1280" height="600" alt="WhatsApp Image 2026-05-27 at 07 16 32" src="https://github.com/user-attachments/assets/4b58a556-45a3-419b-96fd-9c1b76cac574" />